She’s chasing a Washington dream. He’s the Night Mayor.

 Which was honestly where I was at, mentally, when the couple suggested Old Ebbitt.
 Sanders was right; it was my first time inside a restaurant in over a year.
 After my second vaccine dose, I’d set an enthusiastic calendar notification — “Two weeks are up!
 You can eat inside!” — but that date was still almost a week away.
 Sanders and Townsend were both fully vaccinated and weren’t sweating my antibody count.
 Still, I felt jumpy, circumspect, socially inept.

-Which is why we’re here at Old Ebbitt, the anteroom of normal, eating and drinking a roomful of unmasked strangers.
+Which is why we’re here at Old Ebbitt, the anteroom of normal, eating and drinking in a roomful of unmasked strangers.
 The goal of this restaurant — with its massive oil paintings of nude women and its bottomless supply of oysters — has always been to bend time, to make guests feel as if they slipped back into a Washington of yore.
 To transport them to an imagined era of comity and bipartisanship, or now, at the very least, to the Before Times of 2019, when eating the fried food here carried more health risks than breathing in the smell.

-“The calamari here is good,” Sanders said, squeezing lemon juice over a plate of deep fried squid and pushing the plate into the center of the table.
+“The calamari here is good,” Sanders said, squeezing lemon juice over a plate of deep-fried squid and pushing the plate into the center of the table.

 It may take some time for Americans to feel comfortable returning to shared tables and (gasp!) shared plates — let alone a shared vision of the country.
 The barriers to normal are structural, financial and medical, but they are also psychological.
 After the anxiety and trauma of pandemic life, a return to normal seems like deliverance.
 Then again, normal is how things felt in Washington right before Democrats elsewhere nearly nominated a far-left revolutionary while Republicans went all-in on a TV businessman with a penchant for authoritarianism and a vanishingly thin connection to reality.
 Whether you were on Team Revolution or Team Nostalgia, Washington was the enemy.
 Normal wasn’t working.

-“We must reject the concept of ‘normalcy,’” Sanders later wrote in a memoir.
-Instead of returning things to the way things were, the goal should be “redefining what it means to be ‘normal.’”
+“We must reject the concept of ‘normalcy,’ ” Sanders later wrote in a memoir.
+Instead of returning things to the way things were, the goal should be “redefining what it means to be ‘normal.’ ”

 In 2015, for her, that meant joining Bernie Sanders’s campaign for president.
 She took the job because she shared enough of Bernie’s politics, and also because his was the only campaign that returned her calls.
 In her interview, Sanders recalls telling the senator from Vermont that she wanted to be named national press secretary and that she wanted to be on cable television.
 And despite having little experience, they agreed.
 One of her first tasks was to help Bernie Sanders deal with a Black Lives Matter movement that kept derailing his rallies.